-- Saint Gerasimos: Ihis monastery is the most important Christian sight in Kefalonia.
+- Saint Gerasimos:This monastery is the most important Christian sight in Kefalonia.
 It was built in 1560 by Agios Gerasimos, the patron saint of the island.
-For the local people, Saint Gerasimos is simply "The Saint", that’s why “Gerasimos” is the most common name in the island.
+For the local people, Saint Gerasimos is simply "The Saint", that’s why “Gerasimos” is the most common name on the island.

 - Panagia Fidousa: :Is located in Markopoulo and is also known as Panagia Lagouvarda.
-Panaghia Fidousa of Kefalonia is one of the most famous churches of the island, as thousands of pilgrims come to the temple every year because of the appearance of small snakes with four black small dots in their heads, in the shape of a cross!
-They make their appearance from August 6th to August 16th.
+Panaghia Fidousa of Kefalonia is one of the island’s famous churches, as thousands of pilgrims come to the church every year to witness the appearance of small snakes with four small black dots on their heads in the shape of a cross!
+This takes place from August 6th to August 16th.

-- Atros Monastery: :Is located near Poros and is the oldest monastery of Kefalonia as it is dated back to the 8th century.
-Atros Monastery is on a hill right above the sea, at an altitude of 760 meters.
-Today, the Monastery of Atros has no monks, but it is worth visiting for the medieval architecture.
+- Atros Monastery: :Is located near Poros and is the oldest monastery in Kefalonia as it dates back to the 8th century.
+The Monastery is situated on top of a hill overlooking the Ionian Sea, at an altitude of 760 meters.
+Today, the Monastery has no Monks living there, but is worth visiting for the medieval architecture alone.